openstack/magnum/doc/source/user/index.rst

   ensure that Kubernetes will not launch new pods on these nodes after Magnum has scanned the pods.

-Swarm
-  No node selection heuristic is currently supported.
-If you decrease the node_count, a node will be chosen by magnum without consideration of what containers are running on the selected node.

 Currently, scaling containers and scaling cluster nodes are handled separately, but in many use cases, there are interactions between the